MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-usage-report.md

 - This data only represents Windows or Mac Teams desktop clients.
 It does not show any data about other client types, such as web, mobile, or any hardware devices.
 - This data is dependent on a user’s Teams desktop client being actively used.
 If a user isn't active on their desktop client or their data can't be reported in for any reason, their data will be empty for the period in which there was no data available.
 This missing information can result in fluctuations in the data, for example during weekends or when users go on vacation.
 - A user’s data originates from their most recent usage when the snapshot is taken.
 If a user has multiple machines they use regularly, whichever machine they used last will be represented for that day.
-For most users that have multiple machines, they usually have a primary device that gets the majority of their usage.
+For most users that have multiple machines, they usually have a primary device that gets most of their usage.

 The data in the table columns below the graph allow a more granular look at individual users and the state of their Teams desktop client.
 This data can be exported using the Export to Excel function in the top right corner, and columns can be shown or hidden using the Edit columns function also in the top right corner.